 This majestic figure (6 feet, 10 inches tall) was discovered in 1926 off the coast of the Greek island Euboea, at a place called Cape Artemisium, which provided the name used today, the "God of Artemisium".

 It is one of the finest discoveries of its kind, artifacts recovered from the remains of ancient sunken ships.
-In later times, when Greece had been conquered by other powers such as the Romans, the conquerors would often transport some of the best artworks elsewhere, but some of those ships sank, and their cargo remained at the bottom of the Mediterranean until the 20th century.
+In later times, when Greece had been conquered by other powers such as the Romans, the conquerors would often transport some of the best artworks elsewhere, but some of those ships sank, and their cargo remained at the bottom of the Mediterranean until the 20th Century.
 It is now in the National Museum, Athens.

-The biggest mystery regarding this sculpture is which god it represents; the tell-tale clue would be the object he is about to throw from his right hand, an attached piece now missing.
+The biggest mystery regarding this sculpture is which god it represents.
+The tell-tale clue would be the object he is about to throw from his right hand, an attached piece now missing.
 There are two primary possibilities: a thunderbolt or a trident.
-By comparing it with other representations as seen below, a case can be made for either possibility; but look at how Poseidon's trident on the coin passes behind the figure's head, something that would not be feasible in a three-dimensional work.
+By comparing it with other representations as seen below, a case can be made for either possibility.
+But look at how Poseidon's trident on the coin passes behind the figure's head, something that would not be feasible in a three-dimensional work.
 So the current consensus now seems to favor the opinion that he held a smaller object, the thunderbolt of Zeus.

 The next image is a mosaic of the sea-god in his chariot (drawn by sea-horses, of course) found in a Roman-period house in modern-day Tunisia.